 - prescribed medicines where the frequency of dosage makes this necessary

 Any medicine must be brought to the office by a parent/carer.
-It must show the prescription label naming the child and dosage instructions.
-Administration of Medicine forms must be filled out by parents/carers before any medicine can be given by school staff to children.
-We can take no responsibility for a missed dose - children will need to remember to come to the office at the correct time.
+They should not be handed to staff in classrooms.
+For prescription medication, it must show the prescription label naming the child and dosage instructions.
+Non prescribed medication should be provided in a clearly labelled bag with the child's name.
+Dosing syringes/spoons should be provided by the parent or carer as required.
+An Administration of Medicine form must be filled out by parents/carers before any medication can be given by school staff to children.
+We can take no responsibility for a missed dose - children will need to remember to come to the office or speak to classroom staff at the correct time.
 Parents may choose to come in and administer medicines themselves.
-Children should not bring throat lozenges, creams or other non-prescribed medicines to school.

 At the end of each school year, all medicine will sent home and new medicine authorisation forms must be completed by parents/carers at the beginning of each school year.
 This includes updated asthma care plans.